 Many archives now have over a million objects in them.
 Assuming this table is accurate, to test only 0.5% of 1,000,000 objects would take one person nearly 19 weeks working 40 hours a week with no breaks.
 Scaling manual testing of migration processes in this way would seem to be very expensive for most archives, and likely uneconomic.

 Additionally, many modern “documents” have no format to migrate to.
 Google Docs documents don’t have a “file format,” for example.
 Content from them can be exported into files with formats like .docx and .odt but natively they are made up of database entries and the other files that make up the server-based Google Docs software.
 The only way to preserve these performances (outside of rewriting the software) is to preserve the software that serves the “documents” in our web browsers.
-In the case of Google Docs, this would likely require preserving the software on multiple servers, including web servers, database servers, file servers and application servers, as these are required to provide the performance that we interact with when we “open” a document in google docs.
+In the case of Google Docs, this would likely require preserving the software on multiple servers, including web servers, database servers, file servers and application servers, as these are required to provide the performance that we interact with when we “open” a document in Google Docs.
 We would also need to preserve access to a compatible web browser.

 Finally, cycles of both creation and retention of born-digital objects are unpredictable and archives may have to retain access to migration tools for a very long time if they intend to continue receiving old digital objects throughout that cycle.
 For instance, the donor of a digital collection may have continued using a particular piece of software long past its "official" support date or “end-of-life" (then donated even longer past).
-Given that, archives would likely have to use emulation to run migration tools as the tools themselves become functionally obsolete on current computers, it is not clear why an archive that was continually collecting would spend time migrating documents when they would always be able to migrate them just in time for when they are needed.
+Given that, archives would likely have to use emulation to run migration tools as the tools themselves become functionally obsolete on current computers; it is not clear why an archive that was continually collecting would spend time migrating documents when they would always be able to migrate them just in time for when they are needed.

 Normalization